 These fans are pollution free, contain no environmental hazards, and have absolutely no health risks to humans or animals.

-Electrical or battery operated fans make noise due to the way they are powered.
 Fans powered bythe stove heat are as quiet as a gentle wind through the treetops.

 Most stove fans are easy to install.